dfherr/geminabox-release/README.md

 To ensure you are not accidently pushing your gem to rubygems there are two distinct safety measures.

-1) The rake release task is renamed to rake release:inabox, do not use rake release if you want to push to geminabox.
+1) The rake task has another name.
+Do not use rake release if you want to push to your geminabox server!

-2) The gem is pushed via the http post file request geminabox expects and not via the gem push interface.
-Rubygems should not be able to handly this post request correctly.
+2) The gem is pushed via the HTTP POST file request geminabox expects and not via the gem push interface.

 # LICENSE